GittyBittyLitty/OpenEPaper/usage/Json-template.md

 * `calibrib30.vlw` upper case, lower case, numbers, and `äöüßÄÖÜåÅ!\"#$%&'()*+,-./:;<=>?@[\\]^_{|}~°`
 * `twcondensed20.vlw` Only `SUMOTWEHFRAZDIV0123456789`.
 Use for weekday names and numbers.

 If you want to add extra fonts to this list, you can convert them from Truetype by using Processing (https://processing.org/) and this script https://github.com/Bodmer/TFT_eSPI/tree/master/Tools/Create_Smooth_Font/Create_font .
+Make sure you set `smooth = false` in the script, to prevent antialissing.
 Place the .vlw font file in the /fonts folder.
 No need to update/rebuild the firmware.

 ### Truetype fonts: